Houghton Lake Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Houghton Lake usually gets.
 There are also monthly and yearly counts of the days that the town normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Houghton Lake can expect the first and last snowfalls of the season.

-All the numbers are averages, based on climate data gathered from 1981 to 2010 near Houghton Lake.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are averages, based on climate data gathered from 1981 to 2010 near Houghton Lake.

 How Often it Snows in Houghton Lake

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

 These averages don't show how much Houghton Lake's snowfall varies from year to year.

 In December, for instance, one in four years totals over 25.2 inches of snow.
 Another 25 percent of years receive less than 9.7 inches for the month.

 Similarly in January, fresh snowfall in the heaviest years amounts to over 19.2 inches, while the lightest years get under 10.4 inches.